L1TnzO/geospatial-incident-platform/README.md

 - Review the [Contributing Guide](./docs/contributing.md) for branching strategy, commit conventions, and CI expectations.
 - Learn the schema and pipelines via the [Data Model Guide](./docs/data-model/README.md).
+- Familiarize yourself with API payloads and map behavior using the [Incidents & Stations API Reference](./docs/api/incidents-and-stations.md) and the [Map Experience Guide](./docs/frontend/map.md).
 - Package-level details live in [`server/README.md`](./server/README.md) and [`client/README.md`](./client/README.md).
 - Check `docs/operations/ci.md` for an overview of the CI pipeline and troubleshooting steps.
 - Consult `docs/operations/testing.md` for running lint/unit/integration suites and database prerequisites.